 Chief Omnichannel Officer

 Robert B. (R.B.)
-Harrison, became Macy’s chief omnichannel officer in January 2013 after serving since July 2012 as the company’s executive vice president for omnichannel strategy.
-In addition to his role managing the development of strategies to closely integrate the company’s stores, online and mobile activities, Harrison is responsible for the company’s systems and technology, logistics and related operating functions.
-He previously was executive vice president for finance since 2011, president for stores since 2009 and president and chief operating officer of Macy’s West since 2008.
+Harrison has been Macy’s, Inc.’s chief omnichannel officer since January 2013.
+In February 2015, he assumed responsibility for the technology infrastructure, programming, site development and analytics for macys.com and bloomingdales.com, bringing all of the company’s technology capabilities under a single executive officer.
+Since July 2012, he served as the company's executive vice president for omnichannel strategy.
+In addition to his role managing the development of strategies to closely integrate the company’s stores, online and mobile activities, Harrison is responsible for the company's systems and technology, logistics and related operating functions.
+He served as executive vice president for finance since 2011, president for stores since 2009 and president and chief operating officer of Macy’s West since 2008.
 Harrison became president and chief operating officer of Macy’s Northwest in February 2006 following Macy’s, Inc.’s acquisition of May Company.
 Previously, he had been chairman of Robinsons-May since October 2004, having served as its senior vice president and chief financial officer since June 2002, as well as the senior vice president for finance of the Meier & Frank division before it was merged with Robinsons-May.
 Harrison began his career at Kaufmann’s in 1986 as an accounting analyst and served in positions of increasing responsibility before becoming vice president and controller of Kaufmann’s.